rawdaymohamed/Classroom-Infinity/README.md

 ---

 <p align="center">
-Classroom infinity is an online classroom platform which allows instructors to add/update/delete courses.
-Each course is made of various lessons and every student can enroll in courses and track their progress.
+Classroom infinity is an E-Learning platform that connects instructors with students.
+Instructors can create/read/update/delete courses and each course is made of various lessons.
+Every student can enroll in any course and track their progress.
 Instructors can track how many students have enrolled in a course, and how many have completed each course.  <br>
 </p>

 ## 📝 Table of Contents